0LNetworkCommunity/libra-legacy-v6/language/stdlib/modules/overview_template.md

-# Libra Framework Modules
+# Diem Framework Modules

-This is the root document for the Libra framework module documentation.
-The Libra framework provides a set of Move modules which define the resources and functions available for the Libra blockchain.
+This is the root document for the Diem framework module documentation.
+The Diem framework provides a set of Move modules which define the resources and functions available for the Diem blockchain.
 Each module is individually documented here, together with its implementation and [formal specification](../../transaction_scripts/doc/spec_documentation.md).